tomhoule/site/README.md

 git rebase master
 ```

-and use the force to push back to your remote or feature branch:
+and use the force to rewrite history for pushing back to your remote or feature branch:

 ```
 git push origin my-branch-whatever -f